tompc35/data_marine_science/software-installation/README.md

 2. *Advanced:* Create a new *environment* for this class.

-Option 2 will allow you to use the same Python version and packages as the rest of the class, without altering your existing setup.
+Option 2 will allow you to use the same Python version and packages used in the course material, without altering your existing setup.
 For more information on environments, see https://conda.io/docs/user-guide/tasks/manage-environments.html

 Open a terminal (Mac) or Anaconda prompt (Windows) and type: